jorendorff/tabletop-games/space-lawyer.md

 ### Defense deck

-My hive-brother did it!
+“My hive-brother did it!”

-I had brain parasites.
+“I had brain parasites.
 It got better.
-Could happen to anybody!
+Could happen to anybody!”

-I've been framed.
-The witnesses are all cryptids disguised as people.
+“I've been framed.
+The witnesses are all cryptids disguised as people.”

-I couldn't have committed the crime because I didn't exist.
-I was cloned fresh on Thursday.
+“I couldn't have committed the crime because I didn't exist.
+I was cloned fresh on Thursday.”

-This court has no jurisdiction because the killing happened inside an event horizon.
+“This court has no jurisdiction because the killing happened inside an event horizon.”

-Everyone else in the universe is guilty EXCEPT me!
+“Everyone else in the universe is guilty EXCEPT me!”

-My DNA was planted on the scene by giant mosquitos.
+“My DNA was planted on the scene by giant mosquitos.”

-Time was reversed.
-I thought I was unstabbing the victim back to life.
+“Time was reversed.
+I thought I was unstabbing the victim back to life.”

-This so-called ‘crime’ is just a natural part of the ‘victim’’s unusual reproductive cycle.
+“This so-called ‘crime’ is just a natural part of the ‘victim’’s unusual reproductive cycle.”

-This universe is not the real universe!
-And if you can only get me a 9.7 exawatt giggacrystal, I'll prove it!
+“This universe is not the real universe!
+And if you can only get me a 9.7 exawatt giggacrystal, I'll prove it!”

-On Wagoo IV, crime is meaningless, because on that planet all possibilities occur simultaneously.
+“On Wagoo IV, crime is meaningless, because on that planet all possibilities occur simultaneously.”

-Time travelers did it.
+“Time travelers did it.”

-I couldn't have committed the crime.
-I was dormant in the death-vaults of Thanator IX.
+“I couldn't have committed the crime.
+I was dormant in the death-vaults of Thanator IX.”

-My people are the willing servants of mightly Gleethrax!
-We all did it!
+“My people are the willing servants of mightly Gleethrax!
+We all did it!”

-The crime would have been committed in the Subjunctive Mode.
-Any victims were strictly hypothetical.
+“The crime would have been committed in the Subjunctive Mode.
+Any victims were strictly hypothetical.”

-I misunderstood the victim's anatomy.
-I thought we were just ... wrestling.
+“I misunderstood the victim's anatomy.
+I thought we were just ... wrestling.”

-The victim was chosen as the vector for a Death Seed that would have killed billions.
+“The victim was chosen as the vector for a Death Seed that would have killed billions.”

-I didn't do it—it was my Other Self—HER mole is on the RIGHT!
+“I didn't do it—it was my Other Self—HER mole is on the RIGHT!”

-I should not be punished for this crime because you can't prove I did it.
+“I should not be punished for this crime because you can't prove I did it.”

-I am a superior being and this was all a test.
+“I am a superior being and this was all a test.
 You passed!
-Your species will be spared.
+Your species will be spared.”

-The victim was secretly Space Tsar, sentenced to death in a million systems for crimes against bioticy.
+“The victim was secretly Space Tsar, sentenced to death in a million systems for crimes against bioticy.”

-This ‘murder’ was a spectacularly clever revenge-suicide frame job.
+“This ‘murder’ was a spectacularly clever revenge-suicide frame job.”

-An implanted ego did it, using my body, while I was asleep!
+“An implanted ego did it, using my body, while I was asleep!”

-My own Space Lawyer did the crime, then framed me for it!
+“My own Space Lawyer did the crime, then framed me for it!
 Great Space, why?!
-Why did you do it?!!
+Why did you do it?!!”

-I only extinguished all bio-activity of the victim to save on entropy.
+“I only extinguished all bio-activity of the victim to save on entropy.”

-It was a non-sentient Bean Person.
-What's the big deal?
+“It was a non-sentient Bean Person.
+What's the big deal?”

-This is ridiculous.
+“This is ridiculous.
 Even my own memory of the event is inaccessible, due to Chrono-censorship blacking out the time of the crime!
-How am I supposed to defend myself?
+How am I supposed to defend myself?”

-My brain was swapped into this body after the murder!
+“My brain was swapped into this body after the murder!”

-I couldn't have done it!
-Look at me, I'm a giant snail!
+“I couldn't have done it!
+Look at me, I'm a giant snail!”

-I was trying to save the victim's life—dammit, I'm a Space Doctor!
-Its hearts weren't where I expected, that's all.
+“I was trying to save the victim's life—dammit, I'm a Space Doctor!
+Its hearts weren't where I expected, that's all.”

-It was self defense.
-The victim was about to go nova!
+“It was self defense.
+The victim was about to go nova!”

-My symbiote did it.
+“My symbiote did it.”

-I can't be guilty of *any* crime.
-My sense of right and wrong was punched out by a tachyon pulse.
+“I can't be guilty of *any* crime.
+My sense of right and wrong was punched out by a tachyon pulse.”

-As a Mantis Woman, it is my legal right to kill and/or devour a man after sex.
+“As a Mantis Woman, it is my legal right to kill and/or devour a man after sex.”

-I was a Galactic Agent (though of course the Agency disavows me now).
-The ‘victim’ was a terrorist assassin.
+“I was a Galactic Agent (though of course the Agency disavows me now).
+The ‘victim’ was a terrorist assassin.”

 ### Jury Pool deck